-Budget – Definition, Explanation, Classification with Examples
+Budget | Definition, Explanation, and Classification With Examples

-In the context of the budgetary control system, we should now discuss the main term “Budget”.
-The term Budget has been derived from the French word ‘Bougette’ which means a leather bag from which the Minister of the Government would take out his proposals regarding the expenditure and revenue of the Government during the coming financial period.
-Now-a-days, the budget is not restricted to Government affairs only.
-It covers domestic, business and institutional affairs as well.
+The term “budget” derives from the French word “bougette”: a leather bag from which the Minister of the Government would take out his proposals regarding governmental expenditure and revenue during the coming financial period.

 Features of a Budget